SaiyamDoshi7/Java-Exam/README.md

 Ps

-(You can easily add more categories)
+(You can add more categories easily)

 ⚙️ How to Run the Project

-Download or clone the repository
+Download or clone the project

 Open index.html in any browser

-Start adding products

-View products, filter, sort & add to cart
+Add products from admin section

+View, search, sort, filter products

+Add products to cart and manage quantity

-⚠️ No server or database needed.
+⚠️ No server or backend required.

-💡 Key Learning Outcomes
+💡 Learning Outcomes

-DOM Manipulation
+DOM manipulation

 LocalStorage CRUD operations

-Array methods (filter, map, sort)
+JavaScript array methods (map, filter, sort)

 Event handling